cvxpy/cvxpy/doc/source/tutorial/advanced/index.rst

     constr = (expr == expr.T)

 You can also use ``Variable((n, n), symmetric=True)`` to create an ``n`` by ``n`` variable constrained to be symmetric.
+The difference between specifying that a variable is symmetric via attributes and adding the constraint ``X == X.T`` is that attributes are parsed for DCP information and a symmetric variable is defined over the (lower dimensional) vector space of symmetric matrices.

 .. _mip:

 Mixed-integer programs
 ----------------------

-In mixed-integer programs, certain variables are constrained to be boolean or integer valued.
-You can construct mixed-integer programs by creating Boolean or integer variables, which are constrained to have only boolean or integer valued entries:
+In mixed-integer programs, certain variables are constrained to be boolean (i.e., 0 or 1) or integer valued.
+You can construct mixed-integer programs by creating variables with the attribute that they have only boolean or integer valued entries:

 .. code:: python